ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 ├─mmcblk0p1 179:1    0  256M  0 part /boot
 └─mmcblk0p2 179:2    0 29.5G  0 part /
 ```

+> NOTE: In this case USB device is labelled as sda: two partitions (boot partition: sda1)

 ### Step 4.
 Create 2 mountpoints

 Now we are going to create two mountpoints and mount the Ubuntu drive.